-The Marketing Group within the School of Economics, Finance and Marketing has an impressive research profile.
+The Marketing Discipline within the School of Economics, Finance and Marketing has an impressive research profile.

-The Marketing Group takes pride in producing research that is of value to industry and we engage regularly with industry partners to ensure our research remains commercially relevant.
+The Marketing Discipline takes pride in producing research that is of value to industry and society, and we engage regularly with industry and government partners to ensure our research remains commercially and socially relevant.
 Insights from our research feature in leading trade publications and staff are asked on a regular basis to comment on their research in the media.

-We have also attracted several ARC Linkage and Discovery Grants and numerous other large external grants.
-This includes grants to support research in areas as diverse as strategic brand management, product innovation, fan behaviour, sport sponsorship, brand authenticity, consumer culture, marketing strategy, health promotion, and obesity.
-Staff from the Marketing Group collaborate with leading researchers from Australian and international universities including The University of Bath, Aarhus University, The Sauder Business School (University of British Columbia), The Copenhagen Business School, Wharton and The Harvard Business School.
+Staff from the Marketing Discipline also collaborate with leading researchers from Australian and international universities including The University of Bath, Aarhus University, The Sauder Business School (University of British Columbia), Delft University of Technology, The Copenhagen Business School, Northeastern University, Wharton. and The Harvard Business School, to name a few.

-For further information about the Marketing Group please contact the Discipline Leader Professor Francis Farrelly.
+For further information about the Marketing Group please contact the Discipline Leader, Professor Mike Reid.

 Potential HDR students should consider the staff and their research interests as noted below as a guide for potential supervision and make contact accordingly.
 Clicking on the staff member’s name will take you to their staff profile, including contact details.

-Darren Dahl – Professor, University of British Columbia, Sauder School of Business
+Dr Darren Dahl – Professor, University of British Columbia, Sauder School of Business.

 Erminio Putignano - Managing Director of Push Collective

-Christopher White - consumer behavior, emotions and motivation, service industry management, service quality, tourism.
+Dr Christopher White - consumer behaviour, emotions and motivation, service industry management, service quality, tourism.